223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 https://github.com/luchiniatwork/hodur-visualizer-schema

 We defined hodur models in edn file.
 As this plugin is implemented by cljs + figwheel, we can't read edn file in a normal way.
-But by usin clojure macro, we cant do that.
+But by using clojure macro, we cant do that.
 The following is the cljs code which visualize hodur models as SPA.

 ```clojure:dev/src/graphql_server/visualizer.cljs